I am continuing to teach my regular classes online so my Online Training page is the one that is updated most often…

 …and “Movement is Life” was a big favourite with Moshe Feldenkrais as well – I wrote a blog post about it…

-I now have enough mats and head rests that you do not need to bring your own, however you may prefer to bring along a clean sheet or towel to lay over your mat and any headrests you might use.
 Do bring anything else you need to make sure you are comfortable on the floor – some people like to bring an extra-soft pillow or a blanket with them.
-The space is lovely, with big windows but also well-supplied with radiators; as the class is now in the daytime we should not have any heating issues, nevertheless it may be worth bringing a couple of layers with you if you are the sort of person who gets chilly when they relax.
+The space is spacious, with big windows, and is well-supplied with radiators and extra heating; as the class is now in the daytime we should not have any temperature issues, nevertheless it may be worth bringing a couple of layers with you if you tend to get chilly when you relax.

 Potent Voice On Zoom